 Going grey doesn’t mean giving up colour — it means choosing the right kind of colour.

+While some clients love fully natural silver, many prefer a more dimensional, refined, or fashion-forward version of grey.
 The key is choosing colour strategies that work with your grey — not against it.

-Can I Colour Grey Hair While Transitioning?
+Can I Colour Grey Hair Whilst Transitioning?

 Yes — and for many people, it’s the smartest way to transition.